Writ of election: New Zealand

 In New Zealand, the Electoral Act 1993 mandates that, following the dissolution of Parliament, the governor-general signs only a single writ instructing the Electoral Commission to hold a general election.
-After the general election has been held, a single writ is returned to the clerk of the House of Representatives with the names of all successful candidates who have been elected to electorate seats.
+After the general election has been held, the writ is returned to the clerk of the House of Representatives with the names of all successful candidates who have been elected to electorate seats.
 A writ will also be issued when a by-election is held.

+Singapore

+In Singapore, a writ of election issued by the prime minister for presidential elections, and the president for parliamentary general elections.
+Writs are issued under the public seal of Singapore.